MV Elwha: Incidents

+Repairs and retirement

 In April 2018, an inspection of the ferry uncovered 12,000 ft2 of corroded steel beneath the floor of the Elwha's main passenger cabin.
 Repairs to the ferry took seven months and cost $25 million dollars.

 In July 2019, just eight months after her return to service, another routine inspection at Lake Union Drydock uncovered further steel corrosion on the ferry's car deck.
-Repairs were estimated at $12 million, and the ferry was placed in layup while WSF attempted to procure the necessary funding to repair the ferry.
+Repairs were estimated at $35 million, and the ferry was placed in layup while WSF attempted to procure the necessary funding to repair the ferry.
 Following the passage of I-976 in November 2019, the State Legislature proposed to retire the ferry rather than fund the repairs.
 On April 17, 2020, following seven months of layup, the ferry was towed to Bainbridge Island to be taken out of service.

+On August 16, 2024, the Washington State Department of Transportation (WSDOT) announced that the decommissioned Elwha and Klahowya would be sold for $100,000 each to Ecuadorian businessman Nelson Armas.
+The ferries would be scrapped and recycled in a "clean [and] green" facility in Ecuador after being towed from Eagle Harbor on Bainbridge Island.
+The two vessels were towed out into Elliott Bay on August 19 to begin their 35-day trip to Ecuador, but a malfunction with the towing equipment caused the trip to be postponed; the Elwha and Klahowya returned to Eagle Harbor.
+The crew on the tugboat were detained by U.S. Customs and Border Protection on August 30 after their work visas had expired.
+The sale of the two ferries was cancelled on September 5 after more issues with the tugboat and allegations of poor working conditions were disclosed; Armas forfeited the entire cost of the sale per the contract's terms.

+WSF approved the sale of Elwha to Everett Ship Repair for $100,000 in January 2025.
+The company intends to reconfigure the ferry into a floating office and warehouse, replacing several trailers.